atbcb/ICTTestingBaseline/docs/05RepetitiveContent.md

 * If bypass method is provided but cannot be activated by keyboard, this is also a failure of the Keyboard test (#1).
 * If bypass method is in the focus order but is not visible when it has keyboard focus, this is a failure of the Focus (visible) test (#2).
 * If there is a need for multiple bypass methods on a page, each method must describe its purpose to comply with the links requirement (#16).
 For example, a page with repetitive links should have a descritive bypass method.
 If there is also a block of repetitive content, this should have a separate descriptive bypass method.

+### WCAG 2.0 Techniques
 * This baseline test covers bypass methods that are functional with just a keyboard.
 The following WCAG Sufficient Techniques require additional assistive tools to function as bypass methods:
     * [H69: Providing heading elements at the beginning of each section of content](http://www.w3.org/TR/WCAG20-TECHS/H69.html)
     * [ARIA11: Using ARIA landmarks to identify regions of a page.
 These may be included in test processes with test environments that support these techniques](http://www.w3.org/TR/WCAG20-TECHS/H69.html)
-* The following technical and/or common failures were considered when developing this test procedure for this baseline requirement:
+* The following technical and/or common failures were also considered when developing this test procedure for this baseline requirement:
     * [G202: Ensuring keyboard control for all functionality](http://www.w3.org/TR/WCAG20-TECHS/G202.html)
     * [H70: Using frame elements to group blocks of repeated material](https://www.w3.org/TR/WCAG20-TECHS/H70.html) AND [H64: Using the title attribute of the frame and iframe elements](https://www.w3.org/TR/WCAG20-TECHS/H64.html)